 Do this on all of your fabric strips.

-5. Grab your fabric strips and fold into fourths.
+2. Grab your fabric strips and fold them into fourths.
 Make a mark with your fabric marker on each fold.
-This will divide your fabric in to four equal sections and will help you distribute the ruffles evenly.
+This will divide your fabric into four equal sections and will help you distribute the ruffles evenly.
 Do the same thing with the tote bag.

 |See how the blue marks divide the bag into 4 equal measurements?|

-6. Starting at the bottom of the bag, add a 1 inch line of hot glue along the line you drew on the tote bag.
+3. Starting at the bottom of the bag, add a 1-inch line of hot glue along the line you drew on the tote bag.
 Quickly line up the edge of your fabric strip, place it in the hot glue.
-Using your fingers, slide the fabric backwards to make a ruffle.
+Using your fingers, slide the fabric backward to make a ruffle.
 (Remember, the glue is very hot.
 You have a very small window of time from when the glue is cool enough to work with, but not so cool that it is starting to harden.)

 Don’t be afraid to practice your ruffling first.
 I practiced on paper and scraps from an old t-shirt:

-8. Starting with the edge of ribbon you folded over, add hot glue to the back of the ribbon and attach it along the top edge of your top ruffle, concealing the glued ruffle part of the fabric.
+2. Starting with the edge of the ribbon you folded over, add hot glue to the back of the ribbon and attach it along the top edge of your top ruffle, concealing the glued ruffle part of the fabric.

 |Yuck!
 I hate it when my camera focuses on the wrong subject.
 Bad camera!|